 I quickly discovered that it might be useful to lift the bike to displace it, but with the folding rear frame, the rear wheel remains on ground till a very high lift.
 So I made a rear frame retainer in 2mm diameter stainless steel wire.

-On a recumbent, you can’t use a backpack to carry stuff as I do since I am biking.
+On a recumbent, you can't use a backpack to carry stuff as I do when I use an upright bike.

 To have a larger bag (18 liters to 25 liters), you need to buy a specialized seat bag for recumbent at a larger cost.
 However, all these bags are don on the back top which in my case might be conflicting with the rear light also located on top of seat back.

 My seat (Rans) don’t have a flag support and I initially devised a system based on folded aluminium flat bar pinched on seat side tube.
 Unfortunately this was not sufficiently strong and I lost (and never recovered) my whole flag installation the first time I used it.
 I then bought a Burley trailer flag bracket and a standard bike flag (most bike flags are all identical with plain glass fibre pole 6mm diameter and plastic junctions).
 You also can find flags for children bikes with pole made with tube and an inside rubber, but they are too flexible.